Under "Trigger", you can make settings for trigger input and flash output of the uEye camera (see also Digital inputs/outputs).

 Trigger prescaler for image recordings (value range: 1–64)

-Line (only when using AOI merge mode)
+•Line (only when using AOI merge mode)

 Trigger prescaler for line recordings (value range 1–64)

-Note that the frame rate in trigger mode for some uEye models is lower than in freerun mode.
+Note on frame rates in trigger mode Note that the frame rate in trigger mode for some uEye models is lower than in freerun mode.
 This is due to the sequential transmission.
 First the exposure takes place, then the transfer.
 A new exposure can only be performed after the transmission is completed.
 Therefore, the freerun mode is faster.
+High trigger rates are achieved only with short exposure times and a high pixel clock setting. |

 Resetting the parameters